 Birds Of Prey, Pacific Northwest

 The Cooper’s Hawk could best be described as a reluctant migrant.
 Although it leaves the northern portions of its breeding range in winter, it spends the non breeding season farther north than most other hawks.
-There are year round populations that inhabit the entire Northern Pacific Northwest.
+There are year round populations that inhabit the Pacific Northwest.

 They look so much like sharp shinned hawks that you can hardly tell them apart.
 But the coopers hawk is larger than the sharp shinned hawks.